-The TAs and SCs in Rhode Island and Vermont are responsible for ensuring that arrangements for accommodations are made before the test administration dates.
-The available accommodation options for eligible students are listed on the follow page.
-Descriptions for each of these accommodations can be found in Volume 5 of this technical report.
+The TAs and STCs in Rhode Island and Vermont are responsible for ensuring that arrangements for accommodations are made before the test administration dates.
+Some of the available accommodation options for eligible students are listed on the following pages.
+Descriptions for each of these accommodations can be found in Volume 5, Test Administration.

-Table 9 through Table 12 list the number of testing sessions in which a student was provided with each designated support or accommodation during the spring 2019 test administration sessions in Rhode Island and Vermont, respectively.
+Table 9 through Table 12 list the number of testing sessions in which a student was provided with each designated support or accommodation during the spring 2021 test administration sessions in Rhode Island and Vermont, respectively.